 Here are some notes on the key ingredients.
 For the full list of ingredients, check out the recipe card below.

-- Light Olive Oil- Use light olive oil or another cooking oil with a high smoke point, such as canola oil, avocado oil, or sunflower oil.
+- Olive Oil- Use light olive oil or another cooking oil with a high smoke point, such as canola oil, avocado oil, or sunflower oil.
+You can also use butter if preferred.

 - Garlic Powder- Gives the squash a wonderful garlic flavor that pairs well with other savory dishes.